 Consider using reusable Nano towels instead of disposable paper towels.

-Paper towels might be convenient, but they have negative environmental impact.
-They are a use-and-throw-away item isn’t suitable as an eco-friendly kitchen product.
+Paper towels might be convenient, but they have a negative environmental impact.
+They are a use-and-throw-away item that isn’t suitable as an eco-friendly kitchen product.
 Moreover, they have a major role in global deforestation.

 If you use a lot of them, consider switching to an eco-friendly alternative for paper towels or 100% recycled paper towels.

 Why use eco-friendly cloths?